Sirhan Sirhan Stabbed, Robert Francis Kennedy’s Assassin Reportedly Attacked in Prison

 Authors George Plimpton, Jimmy Breslin and Pete Hamill, as well as former professional football player Rosey Grier and Olympic gold medalist Rafer Johnson, were among the men in the crowd who helped subdue and detain Sirhan until police arrived.

-Sirhan was never circumspect about his motive for assassinating Kennedy: as The New York Times reported in 1989, the assassin freely admitted that Kennedy’s support of Israel was the reason.
+Sirhan was never circumspect about his motive for assassinating Kennedy; as The New York Times reported in 1989, the assassin freely admitted that Kennedy’s support of Israel was the reason.

 “My only connection with Robert Kennedy was his sole support of Israel and his deliberate attempt to send those 50 [fighter jet] bombers to Israel to obviously do harm to the Palestinians,” he said.